-All buildings and structures shall be set back a minimum of 30' from the front property line and 10' from the side property line.
-The rear setback shall be a minimum of 15' except on lots 201 through 212 where a specific setback line has been established.
+Unless otherwise specified in the lists below, all buildings and structures shall be set back a minimum of 30' from the property line facing a road or roads, and 10' from the side property line.
+The rear setback shall be a minimum of 15'.
+In all cases, roof overhangs are normally kept inside the setbacks, although for special circumstances, permission may be sought from the MBPDRC to allow overhangs outside the setbacks.